 However, business owners should choose a corporate finance advisor carefully.
 Those with strong ethical credentials are better placed to give an honest appraisal, with judgment not clouded by the desire to secure their fee regardless of the merits of the investment offer and terms.

-Many advisors also partner with experienced corporate lawyers who are highly efficient at working through the smallprint and highlighting risks.
+Many M&A advisors also partner with experienced corporate lawyers who are highly efficient at working through the smallprint and highlighting risks.

 Taking into account the factors above, entrepreneurs should be wary of setting out on their own to land that six or seven figure investment.
 Despite the pitfalls, thousands of SMEs and start-ups borrow significant sums every year to accelerate growth.